nengo/nengo-fpga/docs/appendix.rst

 with a dual core ARM Cortex A9.
 The board is available for `purchase from Digilent
 <https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/>`_.
-See the :std:doc:`Nengo PYNQ documentation <nengo-pynq:index>` for how to use this board with NengoFPGA.
+See the :std:doc:`NengoPYNQ documentation <nengo-pynq:index>` for how to use this board with NengoFPGA.

 |